Is Gentle Parenting Killing Us?

 • Isolated: Feeling no one else struggles as much with this approach.

 As a therapist, I see clients grappling with guilt when they “fail” at gentle parenting.
-They internalize the belief that anything less than complete calmness and understanding is a parenting failure.
+They internalize the belief that anything less than complete calmness, connection, and understanding is a parenting failure.

 Is Social Media to Blame?